Skip to content

 These symptoms point to a potential emergency like Cauda Equina Syndrome, which requires immediate medical intervention.

-Common Myths About Herniated Disc Pain
+Myths About Herniated Disc Pain, Debunked

 Misinformation about herniated discs can cause a lot of unnecessary worry.
 Let's clear up a couple of common myths.
 First, the idea that discs can "slip" out of place is inaccurate.
 Your spinal discs are firmly attached to your vertebrae; they don't slip around.
 Instead, they can bulge, tear, or herniate, which is when the inner material pushes outward.
 Another myth is that a herniated disc always causes pain.
 The truth is, some people have herniated discs without any symptoms at all.
 The pain only occurs if the herniated material presses on a nerve.
 Understanding the reality of disc issues is the first step toward finding effective, targeted treatments like Quantum Spinal Mechanics (QSM3).